 Grace Church fed hundreds of hungry and needy people in Bangor Maine both spiritually and physically.
 Who will continue this ministry?

 “Out of the awareness of grace comes freedom, authority, power, love, worship, and life in abundance” (John 10:10)

 Mostly Grace is more than second chances, surprises, and unmerited gifts.
 Grace comes in our inability and failure, and provides radical changes and a paradigm shift.
 Grace gives new opportunities and a fresh revelation of God and life.
 Grace will transform you if you let it.

 God is love.
 He cares for you and is faithful to His covenant promises, and so He forgives you.
 God is holy and righteous, and paid the price that forgiveness requires in Jesus Christ.
 When love, faithfulness, and righteousness were united at the cross, grace and forgiveness was offered to you (2 John 3; John 1:12).

 What is amazing about grace?
 As the undeserved, unearned favor of God, grace can never be earned by your good deeds or received as a result of religious performance.
 Grace means God freely and openly receives sinners—even you with all your flaws and hang-ups.
 Grace is manifested in human failure, sin, weakness, loss, and heartbreak.

-Grace is a gift that is received by faith (Ephesians 2:8-9), totally undeserved by you.
+It is well known that Grace is a gift that is received by faith (Ephesians 2:8-9), totally undeserved by you.
 It is by grace through faith that God’s life, power, and righteousness are acknowledged.
 However, that grace must be received (John 1:12).
 Your faith is born and established in this loving relationship.
 Grace is about relationships (Revelation 3:20).
-Grace enlightens my communion with God, with others, and with myself.